Scrod vs Cod: There’s More To The Story

 Scrod and Cod Mercury Levels

-The FDA and Environmental Protection Agency have issued warnings and suggestions regarding mercury levels in fish and consuming them9.
+The FDA and Environmental Protection Agency have issued warnings and suggestions regarding mercury levels in fish and consuming them 10.

 The FDA established a list of fish best and good choices based on their mercury levels.
 They also included a third section of fish which are choices to avoid because they have the highest mercury levels.